bradeneast/bradeneast.com/_src/design/spanish box kit.md

 ---
 title: Ministry Kit for Hispanic Pastors
-entity: The Voice of the Martyrs
+subtitle: Completed for The Voice of the Martyrs
 image: /img/hispanic-box/closed.webp
 order: 13
 tags: